Meet Our Team

 He has served at Parish, District, and County Council level, having first become involved in local government 20 years ago, serving as Chairman of Bladon Parish Council, and Cabinet Member for Health and Community Safety at West Oxfordshire District Council.

-Ian became a County Councillor in 2005 and joined the Cabinet in 2007 with responsibility first for transport, then for growth and infrastructure.
-In May 2012 he was elected Leader of Oxfordshire County Council.
+Ian was a County Councillor from 2005 to 2021, he joined the Cabinet in 2007 with responsibility first for transport, then for growth and infrastructure.
+In May 2012 he was elected Leader of Oxfordshire County Council, a position he held until he left the council in May 2021.

 Ian believes the charity empowers and inspires OUFC’s fans, their families, and their communities to fully participate, reach their full potential and achieve their dreams.